esteemcode/equalithon/README.md

 Essteem Equalithon

 # prerequisites
-npm installed on your machine
+npm installed on your machine &nbsp
 react js library installed

 # Create Github account, get code into your local workspace (you have to fork it if you want to contribute to this project)